ShriyansSharma27/Spam_mail_detection/README.md

   - The logistic regression model may be time consuming since it does not use NumPy vectorization
   - Several commented print statements are provided to observe the performance of the two models
   - Content of mail.txt model can be modified to test the two models
+  - The user is required to only use the test_mail.py and mail.txt file to observe performance of both models

 # Author